The Appleseed Cast: Mare Vitalis

 The band completed Mare Vitalis in late 1999, but tensions were developing between the band and Wickersheim.
 In January 2000, Pillar asked his roommate, St. Joseph, Missouri-native Marc Young, if he would be interested in playing bass one show for the band.
 Young agreed, though the show they spoke of and agreed upon never materialized.
 Regardless, Wickersheim officially departed the group that same month with Young replacing him on the bass.
+The Appleseed Cast toured Europe in October 1999, playing shows with Jimmy Eat World and the (International) Noise Conspiracy.

 Low Level Owl and Lost Songs

 After completing the Mare Vitalis tours, The Appleseed Cast returned to the studio in late 2000 to work on what would become their most ambitious project.
 Eager to fulfill their five-record deal with Deep Elm, the band embarked on a double LP, with Ed Rose once again recording.
 Low Level Owl Volume One was released on August 21, 2001, followed by Volume Two on October 23, 2001.

 The tracks were woven together into a seamless album-length soundscape with a noticeable post-rock influence.
 The complex vocal arrangements and enigmatic lyrics were buried in the mix underneath simple, repeated guitar riffs, keyboards, found sounds and Baruth's intricate drum patterns.
 The non-instrumental pieces containing were connected by ambient-influenced instrumentals.
 Both Low Level Owl albums were a progression from the more song-oriented Mare Vitalis and a complete shock, the previously disparaging Pitchforkmedia website gave the albums a glowing review.
 Some critics were put off by the intentionally repetitive nature of the guitar playing and the ambient instrumental interludes.

-The band followed Low Level Owl with the release of Lost Songs the following year.
-The album was a collection of previously unfinished songs recorded shortly after the release of The End of the Ring Wars.
-In 2002 vocals and overdubs were added and issued as The Appleseed Cast's final release on the Deep Elm label.
+The following year, the band followed Low Level Owl with the release of Lost Songs, a collection of songs that had been largely recorded in 1999 with some parts added later on by Crisci, as a way of satisfying fans who preferred their earlier sound.
+Lost Songs would be their final release on Deep Elm.